 We hold board game nights, focusing on historically oriented games, invite recent graduates to speak about their experiences in graduate school, and host several speakers on a variety of historical subjects.
 One highlight was an Historical European Martial Arts (HEMA) Display — students had the opportunity to sword fight on the Quad!

 Intramurals are active student driven department where friendly competition and fun is a priority.
 The activities are comprised of multiple indoor and outdoor leagues, fitness classes, tournaments, and off campus recreational trips.
 Intramurals is a great fit for anyone looking to create a balance between engagement, competition, and fun.

 For more information, please contact Jamie Weingarten, Program Coordinator

 Kappa Delta Epsilon (KDE - Education Honor Society)

-For more information, please contact Lexis McCoy, Assistant Professor of Education/Director for Master of Education in Reading
+For more information, please contact Lexis McCoy, Associate Professor of Education, Program Director of the Master of Education in Literacy Instruction

 Kappa Mu Epsilon (KME - Mathematics Honor Society)

 KME is a specialized mathematics honor society, which was founded in 1931 to promote the interest of mathematics among undergraduate and graduate students.
 KME members are selected from students of mathematics and other closely related fields who have maintained standards of scholarship, have professional merit, and have attained academic distinction.

 For more information, please contact Kathy Turrisi, Assistant Professor of Mathematics or Linda Ritchie, Assistant Professor of Mathematics